mesb/mesb.github.io/_posts/2017-09-03-an-application-of-logs.md

 Well, it's easy.
 Logarithms can be used to find the number of digits of a given integer.
-It may be wise to take the absolute value of integers in performing such operations since logarithms are undefined for negative numbers, but negative integers also have a number of digits.
+It may be wise to take the absolute value of integers in performing such operations since logarithms are undefined for negative numbers. but negative integers also have a number of digits.
+However, since negative integers have digits, we can ignore the sign and compute the length of the digits smoothly.
+The absolute value function comes in handy in this case.

 This finding becomes very essential in computer programming.
 One can, therefore, write a program that computes the length of digits of an integer by computing the logarithm, taking the characteristic of the result and adding *1* to it.

-<a id="orga8a31c8"></a>
+<a id="org276e4a5"></a>

 ## Simple algorithm for computing the length of an integer